chrisbraddock/node-cgmon/README.md

 7. `screen -r cgminer` should attach to your cgminer screen instance and show you standard cgminer output *(CTRL+A CTRL+D) to detatch*

+**NOTE:** if you run this node process under a non-superuser, you must give node permissions to reboot the system:

+	sudo setcap CAP_SYS_BOOT=+ep /path/to/node/binary

 ## TODO

-* restart cgminer if hasrate falls below a threshold
+* restart cgminer if hasrate falls below a threshold (currently only warns via email)
 * restart cgminer if total shares stop increasing based on a threshold
-* reboot the machine if ...
+* periodic status emails
+* limit email warnings (potential for email spamming at the moment)
 * switch to basic smtp vs. Gmail-only
+* break up monitor() method
+* fix janky arguments passing in api() method
 * figure out jQuery deferreds mess
+* decide what should be done if gpu count is wrong
+* periodic restart/reboot?

 ## Credits